Who We Are

 The founders of Ocean Champions are longtime ocean advocates David Wilmot, Ph.D., and Jack K. Sterne, Esq., who are also the lead authors of a groundbreaking new foundation-sponsored report, Turning the Tide: Charting a Course to Improve the Effectiveness of Public Advocacy for the Oceans.
 Their in-depth effectiveness study reveals that the ocean conservation community has focused on policy rather than politics, and at a cost.
 Electoral politics is a fundamental aspect of our nation’s political process and the keystone to policy success, yet the ocean conservation community is not a factor in the electoral arena.
 The report’s primary conclusion is that the ocean conservation community needs to “participate fully in the political process” to be more effective.
 Full participation means working directly to elect good candidates and defeat bad ones.

-David Wilmot is a passionate ocean enthusiast who brings over twenty years of experience in ocean science, environmental policy, non-profit governance and fundraising, and political advocacy to Ocean Champions.
+David Wilmot brings over thirty years of experience in ocean science, environmental policy, non-profit governance and fundraising, and political advocacy to Ocean Champions.
 David received his MS and BS from the University of Georgia where he also Co-Founded Students for Environmental Awareness.
 David traveled to the west coast to study the recently discovered deep-sea hydrothermal vents and received his PhD in marine biology from Scripps Institution of Oceanography, University of California, San Diego.
 David continued his environmental work while at Scripps (worked with 2 fellow graduate students to ban Styrofoam on campus and local beaches) and it became clear his passion was advocacy.
 A National Sea Grant Marine Policy Fellowship at the National Research Council’s Ocean Studies Board helped David better understand ocean policy and the workings of Washington, DC.
 Next came the jump to advocacy with service as the Executive Director of the Ocean Wildlife Campaign (OWC) where for eight years he worked to build this coalition of six national and international organizations into the leading voice for the conservation of large ocean fishes.
 David has authored or co-authored numerous ocean science and conservation articles.
 David lives with his wife and two boys in the Santa Cruz area where they spend lots of time on and in the ocean.
 When he is not enjoying the ocean, or remodeling his house, David trains in the martial arts and has earned the rank of black belt in Shorinji-Ryu Karate-Do.

 Board of Directors